Mont141414/FT2G25/README.md

 # FT2G25

-A simple python script that converts FTDNA's MyOriginsV3 results to a simulated G25 coordinate!
+A simple script that converts FTDNA's MyOriginsV3 results to a simulated G25 coordinate!

 ## How do I run it?
 1. Open the _data_ file with your text editor of choice